iivanoo/covid-apps-observer/data/data_us/reports/resources/org.howwefeel___Varies with device/report.md

 > Easy and rather quick<br> :date: __2021-02-21 17:26:40__

 > It's a way to help out when I can't donate money.<br> :date: __2021-02-20 14:20:49__

-> Good way to check in with yourself and any data on covid is a bonus!
-The more we know the better for everyone<br> :date: __2021-02-14 04:07:30__